 I like having a video and written version so if I left out some information you have another source to refer to.

 Our brains are different from other people.
 Plain and simple.
 It does make me angry when people don’t want to see your end of the stick.
-People make note of my sensitivty to feedback and think it’s easy for us to simply ‘get a thick skin.’
+People make note of my sensitivity to feedback and think it’s easy for us to simply ‘get a thick skin.’

 I am a content creator.
 You’re going to get feedback from people on how they feel you can do a certain thing better.
 I am tired of arguing.
-I am tired of taking their feedback the wrong and they think I can’t take criticism.
+I am tired of taking their feedback wrong and they think I can’t take criticism.
 In some cases, I merely misread whatever they’re saying.

 I would have seen it as ‘he’s right I need to show more than just my face.
 I got bored editing the video.’

 Look at my examples vs ‘I had to skip your face scene, oh yeah, your face!’

 Sometimes my anxiety puts me on the radar that people are against me.
 When you grow up where a lot of people hate you for being different, it does that to you.

 It’s common for people on the autism spectrum who do not handle certain types of criticism.
 Just because YOU may have no issues doesn’t mean you can speak for everyone.